 The structure of sample sheet here is the same as Phase 2.
-The difference is that you are now using the demultiplexed output h5sc file from Phase 2 as RNA here, and the sample TYPE is now cite-seq.
+The difference is that you are now using the demultiplexed output h5sc file from Phase 2 as RNA here.

 Then upload it to Google bucket:

 2. Prepare an input JSON file, cite_seq_inputs.json, in the same directory as above, with the following content: